ambrosia13/ForgetMeNot-Shaders/README.md

 3. Get Canvas Renderer mod through [Modrinth](https://modrinth.com/mod/canvas). **Keep in mind that Canvas does not work with Sodium, Iris, OptiFine, or OptiFabric.**

 4. Download your preferred pipeline shaderpack.
-If you're looking for alternatives to Forget-me-not, try out [Lumi Lights](https://github.com/spiralhalo/LumiLights/releases), [Lomo (not for gameplay)](https://github.com/fewizz/lomo/releases), or [Aerie (vanilla-plus)](https://modrinth.com/shader/aerie-shaders).
+If you're looking for alternatives to Forget-me-not, try out [Lumi Lights](https://github.com/spiralhalo/LumiLights/releases), [Lomo (not for gameplay as of this writing)](https://github.com/fewizz/lomo/releases), or [Aerie (vanilla-plus, wip)](https://modrinth.com/shader/aerie-shaders).

 5. Launch your game, put your downloaded `.zip` file into your `resourcepacks` folder and activate the resource pack.
 (Don't extract it!)